But anyway, here's another meme that's going around, like the flu but slightly less virulent:

 The general acceptance of Alvarez' theory struck a blow against the uniformitarianism that had dominated geology for a couple of centuries, which again had been a matter of faith: scientists simply asserted that no catastrophes had any important effects on the earth.
 The doggedness with which they clung to this belief is interesting.
 There was nothing either illogical, let alone supernatural, about the idea of an asteroid or comet striking the earth, but it was resisted fiercely for a long time.
 Not only that, but some scientists continued to reject Alvarez' theory long after most of their colleagues accepted it, arguing that his evidence didn't prove what he thought it did.
 That's a reminder that rejecting a scientific theory is not in itself anti-science, which many scientists forget in times of controversy.

 Scientists have to have faith in their theories, or they would abandon them at the first disconfirming evidence, and science would fail.
 They also have faith in science itself, since science has as many embarrassing failures in its history as it has successes.
 It's an old joke among historians and philosophers of science.
 The scientific method is like a besieging army: if it fails to capture one city, it moves on to another that looks more vulnerable, in hopes of better success.
-Where faith comes in is the belief that eventually, every problem will be captured.
+Where faith comes in is the belief that eventually, every problem will be conquered.
 Declaring that science will never be able to solve its unsolved problems is analogous to declaring that gods definitely don't exist.
 It's notoriously hard to prove a negative, but asserting the positive requires faith.

 There's one thing about Alvarez' presentation that bothers me, though: his personification of Nature.
 This might be partly the all-too-common scientists' assumption that you have to dumb down a popular account to snow the rubes.
 Mary Midgley wrote that when she "complained of this sort of thing to scientists, I have sometimes met a surprising defence, namely, that these remarks appear in the opening or closing chapters of books, and that everybody knows that what is found there is not to be taken literally; it is just flannel for the buying public" (Evolution as a Religion, Methuen, 1985, 67).
-In any case, Alvarez writes of Nature as a conscious agent, even an adversary, throughout his book.
+Whatever the reason, Alvarez writes of Nature as a conscious agent, even an adversary, throughout his book.
 Some examples (there are any more):

 As we struggled to understand what had happened, it almost seemed as if Nature had cleverly constructed a maze of alibis, misleading clues, and false trails .This last one reminded me of the immortal beginning of Robert Treese's 1973 paper on homosexuality and the Bible: "What is God trying to tell us about homosexuality?"
 You'd think science was engaged in a game of charades.